ivanquirino/clj-hr-prep/README.md

 # clj-hr-prep

-HackerHank preparation exercises in Clojure, with tests.
+HackerRank preparation exercises in Clojure, with tests.

 ## License